Jason Vieaux: Teaching

 Jason Vieaux co-founded the guitar department at the Curtis Institute of Music in 2011 and has taught at the Cleveland Institute of Music since 1997, heading the guitar department since 2001.

 In 2012, the Jason Vieaux School of Classical Guitar was launched with ArtistWorks, a technological interface that provides one-on-one online study with Vieaux for guitar students around the world.

 Composing

-While Jason has arranged and composed pieces for the guitar throughout his career, in 2020, Jason Vieaux began to publish scores for his original compositions for the first time via self publishing. clevelandclassical.com called Jason's 2020 composition Home "a lovely, nuanced song."
+Vieaux has arranged and composed pieces for the guitar throughout his career.
+Since 2020, he has self-published scores for his original compositions.

 Instrument

 Jason Vieaux currently performs on a Gernot Wagner guitar made in 2013.
 Wagner is based in Frankfurt, Germany.

 The guitar is made in the "double-top" or "laminate-top" style of classical guitar construction.